 Calla Allison, Director

-She is an active bodysurfer, and holds a Master’s degree in Pacific International Affairs from UC San Diego.
+Calla holds a Master’s degree in Pacific International Affairs from UC San Diego.
 She loves to travel, bodysurf, and play water polo.

 Cristiane Livsey, Program Coordinator